zoxpx/pxdocs/content/reference/release-notes/portworx.md

 June 19, 2019

 {{<info>}}
-PX 2.0.3.7 works with STORK 2.1.2.
-Here are the [release notes](https://github.com/libopenstorage/stork/releases/tag/v2.1.2) for STORK 2.1.2.
+Portworx 2.0.3.7 works with Stork 2.1.2.
+Here are the [release notes](https://github.com/libopenstorage/stork/releases/tag/v2.1.2) for Stork 2.1.2.
 {{</info>}}

 ### Key Features and Enhancements

-**Feature: PWX-7549** - Provide the ability to add multiple drives to a PX node in a single command.
+**Feature: PWX-7549** - Provide the ability to add multiple drives to a Portworx node in a single command.

 _Customer Impact_:  None.
-This is an enhancement as previously PX only allowed only one drive to be added at a time.
+This is an enhancement as previously Portworx only allowed only one drive to be added at a time.

 _Recommendations_: Add only one drive at a time or upgrade to 2.0.3.7 to be able to multiple drives.